awsdocs/aws-doc-sdk-examples/dotnetv4/README.md

 * **Cross-service examples** - Sample applications that work across multiple AWS services.

 ### Find code examples
-Single-service actions and scenarios are organized by AWS service in the [*dotnetv3 folder*](/dotnetv3/).
+Single-service actions and scenarios are organized by AWS service in the [*dotnetv4 folder*](/dotnetv4/).
 A README in each folder lists and describes how to run the examples.

-Cross-service examples are located in the [*cross-services folder*](/dotnetv3/cross-service/).
-A README in each folder describes how to run the example.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.